angusmillar/Deprecated-Pyro/README.md

 **Pyro.Smart_Test (Project)**

 This project is the test cases for the  Pyro.Smart project (SMART on FHIR) elements

+**Pyro.Test (Project)**

+This project houses all unit tests and integration tests for the FHIR server.

+**Pyro.WebApi (Project)**

+This is the project used when hosting in a production IIS instance.
+It is this project that you publish from for your production instance.

 ## Repo owner or admin ##